Tift College

 Tift College was a private liberal arts women's college located in Forsyth, Georgia.

-Founded in 1849, the college ceased operations in 1987, after being merged with Mercer University in nearby Macon, Georgia.
+Due to a decline in enrollment over the years, the college merged with Mercer University, in nearby Macon, Georgia, in June 1986.

 The campus facilities have been adapted for use as the headquarters of the Georgia Department of Corrections.
 The facility is known as State Offices South at Tift College (SOSTC).
 The 275 acre campus is 20 miles north of Macon.